Updated 14th April 2021

 We sometimes use third parties (data processors) to ‘process’ information collected or stored on our behalf.
 We explain below when and why we process data through third parties.

 The Centre uses Google Analytics (GA) to track site user interaction by means of cookies (see below).
 We use this data to determine the number of people using our site, to better understand how they find and use our web pages and to see their journey through the website.
 Although GA records data such as your geographical location, device, internet browser and operating system, none of this information personally identifies you to us.
 GA also records your computer’s IP address which could be used to personally identify you but Google does not grant us access to this.
-(To change your cookie settings for the Centre’s site - click here.
+(To change your cookie settings for the Centre’s site click on the cookie settings button at the bottom of this page).
 To manage your cookies more generally, adjust the settings on your browser: Safari > Preferences > Privacy; Chrome > Settings > Show advanced settings > Privacy; Firefox > Tools Menu > Options > Privacy Settings.)

 The Centre’s website uses AddThis which facilitates social sharing of its content (via the ‘Connect with Us' buttons on our site).
 In order to deliver this service AddThis creates cookies, which may collect information from visitors, this information does not directly identify an individual and is instead designed to identify the devices used by visitors.
 You can opt out at any time using the AddThis opt out form: http://www.addthis.com/privacy/opt-out.